-Aside from toasting with cava, Spain's version of champagne, the most widely-spread and important tradition revolves around the grapes!
+Aside from toasting with cava, Spain’s version of champagne, the most widely-spread and important tradition revolves around the grapes!
 As the clock strikes midnight, everyone will eat one grape for every stroke of the clock and those who manage to eat all 12 grapes before the twelfth campañada (ding) are supposed to have good luck in the year to come.
-I remember thinking that it all sounds easy enough, but actually it’s a bit more difficult that you might imagine.
+It might sound easy enough, but actually it’s a bit more difficult that you might imagine.

-Unlike in the United States, the majority of grapes here in Spain have seeds and if you’re not used to that it will likely gross you out or at least slow you down.
-For the sake of time, most Spaniards tell me they just go ahead and eat those 12+ seeds.
-I tried to do so last year, however, and it did not work for me.
-I got through perhaps seven grapes before I felt like I was munching on nothing but seeds and threw in the towel.
+This is because, firstly, unlike in the United States, the majority of grapes here in Spain have seeds and if you’re not used to that it will likely gross you out or at least slow you down.
+For the sake of time, most Spaniards will just tell you that they just go ahead and eat those 12+ seeds.
+However, you might find that after five, you will have to throw in the towel because it is harder than it seems.
 If you want to avoid this altogether, you have two options.

 1.)
 At this time of year you’ll find “12 grapes” especially packaged for this tradition and it’s relatively easy to find seedless one, too.